Poland, Bulgaria say Russia suspending natural gas supplies - NewsBreak

 “Some of that has been asking some countries in Asia who have excess supply to provide that to Europe,” Psaki said.
 “We’ve done that in some cases, and it’s been an ongoing effort.”

-Asssociated Press writers Veselin Toshkov in Sofia, Bulgaria, and Zeke Miller in Washington contributed to this report.
+Associated Press writers Veselin Toshkov in Sofia, Bulgaria, and Zeke Miller and Paul Wiseman in Washington contributed to this report.

 Follow AP's coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine